AmbireTech/adex-protocol/campaignSpec.md

 **NOTE:** all monetary values are represented as a string that represents a decimal BigNumber in the channel asset unit (BigNumString)

+* `title`: string, used mostly for advertisers own info
 * `validators`: an array of Validator objects; should always be 2 elements, first being the leader, second being the follower
 * `maxPerImpression`: BigNumStr, a maximum payment per impression
 * `minPerImpression`: BigNumStr, minimum payment offered per impression